Keyboard shortcuts

 • preference_set_hierarchy_style <Separate | Tree>

-Set if the design hierarchy is shown with scopes and variables separated or as a tree.
+Set how the design hierarchy is shown: Separate shows scopes and variables in separate panes, Tree shows them together as a tree.

 • preference_set_arrow_key_bindings <Edge | Scroll>